 I officially became a vegetarian during my senior year of high school after effectively being one for some time before that.
 As a child I’d always felt guilty when eating meat, and it came to a point where I just couldn’t do it in good conscience.
 As I looked into vegetarianism and learned why a veg lifestyle is good for animals of all types (humans included!) and the planet, I realized that to truly feel happy, whole, and conscionable, I had to live a cruelty-free, vegan lifestyle.

 Those days are long since over.
 I can’t live my life worrying about pleasing others; ultimately, I am accountable to myself, and I never felt 100% pleased with myself when I knew that I’d compromised my moral beliefs just to avoid hurting someone’s feelings.
 After all, feeling selfish because I’m doing what I can to end animal suffering doesn’t even make sense.
-Seven years after my official switch, I still feel just as strongly that I made the right decision for my ethics and my health, and I haven’t looked back.
+Nearly eight years after my official switch, I still feel just as strongly that I made the right decision for my ethics and my health, and I haven’t looked back.

 Going vegan can seem daunting if you don’t know any other vegans or you’re not sure you even understand which foods are and aren’t cruelty-free.
 If you have any questions or just want to learn more, please email me.
 I’m happy to talk, and I understand that not everyone’s journey is the same.
 No judgment here. :)